metisjs/metis-ui/src/components/spin/index.en-US.md

 ---
 title: Spin
+description: A spinner for displaying loading state of a page or a section.
 group:
   title: Feedback
   order: 5
 ---

-A spinner for displaying loading state of a page or a section.

 ## When To Use